-237mAb-based CAR T therapy has been developed.
-Unlike 237mAb, 237CAR T cells did not have exclusive specificity for cells expressing Tn-PDPN.
-237CAR T cells did recognize both COSMC-mutant human and murine tumors but did not require murine PDPN expression.
-Recognition by 237CAR T cells was more permissive to amino acid substitutions and truncations of the Tn-glycopeptide epitope than those by 237Ab.
-237CAR T cells can recognize not only Tn-PDPN, but also different Tn-glycopeptide antigens, such as Tn-TFRC, Tn-MUC1, and Tn-ZIP6 [199].
-These results indicate the variations of glycopeptide recognition by full antibodies and scFv used in CAR.
+The 237mAb-based CAR T therapy has been developed.
+Unlike the 237mAb, 237CAR T cells did not have exclusive specificity for cells expressing Tn-PDPN.
+The 237CAR T cells did recognize both COSMC-mutant human and murine tumors but did not require murine PDPN expression.
+Recognition by 237CAR T cells was more permissive to amino acid substitutions and truncations of the Tn-glycopeptide epitope than that by 237Ab.
+The 237CAR T cells can recognize not only Tn-PDPN, but also different Tn-glycopeptide antigens, such as Tn-TFRC, Tn-MUC1, and Tn-ZIP6 [193].
+These results indicate the variations of glycopeptide recognition by full antibody and scFv used in CAR.
 To overcome the above problem, a yeast display system of 237-scFv-CDR libraries was screened and isolated an affinity-matured variant with 30-fold higher affinity.
-The affinity-matured 237 CAR appears to have lost some activity against Tn-MUC1 however, CARs showed only modestly higher levels of activity against mouse Ag104A cells, compared with wild-type 237CARs.
+The affinity-matured 237 CAR appears to have lost some activity against Tn-MUC1, however, CAR showed only modestly higher levels of activity against mouse Ag104A cells, compared with wild-type 237CAR.
 These results suggest that an increase in affinity does not translate to an increase in potency.
 Using the same libraries, 237-scFv specificity variants that reacted with both Tn-PDPN and Tn-MUC1 were isolated.
-The specificity variants exhibited dramatically higher activity against the human tumor lines tested [200].
-Thus, structure-guided engineering and selection of the single 237-scFv scaffold allowed broader cross-reactivity to human antigens carrying aberrant Tn-glycans and mediated more efficient recognition of these cancer-associated antigens.
+The specificity variants exhibited dramatically higher activity against the human tumor lines tested [194].
+Thus, structure-guided engineering and selection of the single 237-scFv scaffold allowed with broader cross-reactivity to human antigens carrying aberrant Tn-glycans and mediated more efficient recognition of these cancer-associated antigens.

-6. Concluding Remarks and Future Perspectives
+6. Concluding remarks and future perspectives

-In this review, we have focused on the functions of PDPN in relation to the malignant progression of tumors and the strategies of PDPN-targeting tumor therapy.
+In this review, we focused on the functions of PDPN for the malignant progression of tumors and the strategies of PDPN targeting tumor therapy.
 First, PDPN promotes cell invasion through various cellular morphologies, including EMT-like, collective, and ameboid patterns.
 The mechanisms of the diversity of invasion have been identified in recent years.
-However, there is limited information on additional physiological partners or ligands to help understand the diverse functions of PDPN.
+However, there is limited information on additional physiological partners or ligands to help understand the diversity by PDPN.
 Future research will investigate the relationship between the diversity of invasion and PDPN binding proteins.
 Furthermore, the mechanism of stemness acquisition and/or maintenance by PDPN should be elucidated.

 Second, an increasing body of evidence suggests that PDPN-positive CAFs are also involved in tumor malignancy through TME modification.
-The association between PDPN-positive CAFs and a TGF- $\beta$ -mediated immunosuppressive TME is regarded to be significant.
-However, the exact molecular mechanism remains to be determined.
-The persistent TGF- $\beta$ signaling in the TME causes chronic immune imbalance, which could be selectively inhibited.
-Furthermore, PDPN functions as a co-inhibitory receptor, expressed on T cells.
-The elucidation of this mechanism sheds light on the molecular basis of immunosuppression by PDPN and provides a clue for cancer immunotherapy.
+The association between PDPN-positive CAF and TGF- $\beta$ mediated immunosuppressive TME is regarded to be significant.
+However, the molecular mechanism should be determined.
+The persistent TGF- $\beta$ signaling in TME causes chronic immune imbalance, which could be selectively inhibited.
+Furthermore, PDPN functions as a co-inhibitory receptor expressed on T cells.
+The elucidation of the mechanism sheds light on the molecular basis of immunosuppression by PDPN and provides a clue for cancer immunotherapy.

-Third, the use of cancer-specific mAbs is a rational therapeutic strategy for minimizing adverse effects.
+Third, the use of cancer-specific mAb is a rational therapeutic strategy for minimizing adverse effects.
 The 237mAb specifically targets Tn-PDPN, but not other Tn antigens.
 It will be interesting to see whether this technique applies to human antigens (PDPN and others).
 In these cases, the selection of patients is also thought to be essential.
 We have established cancer-specific mAbs using the CasMab method.
-This technique is based on flow-cytometry-mediated CasMab selection.
-Therefore, detailed investigations to reveal their specificity are necessary for each CasMab.
-Furthermore, the application of cancerspecific mAbs to CAR T cells is an attractive strategy.
-Careful consideration and construction of CARs are required in order to maintain tumor specificity.
+The technique is based on flow cytometry-mediated CasMab selection.
+Therefore, detailed investigations to reveal the specificity are necessary for each CasMab.
+Furthermore, the application of cancer-specific mAbs to CAR T is an attractive strategy.
+Careful consideration and construction of CAR are required for maintaining tumor specificity.

-Author Contributions: Writing, H.S., M.K.K., and Y.K. funding acquisition, Y.K.
+Author Contributions: Writing, H.S., M.K.K., Y.K. funding acquisition, Y.K.
 All authors have read and agreed to the published version of the manuscript.